jwoLondon/adventOfCode/literateElm/aoc.md

 gSetCol : Int -> List a -> Grid a -> Grid a
 gSetCol c col =
     gTranspose >> gSetRow c col >> gTranspose

+{-| Apply a mapping function to every element in the grid.
+-}
+gMap : (a -> b) -> Grid a -> Grid b
+gMap =
+    map

+{-| Apply a mapping function to every element in the grid with the option of using of the row,column values of the grid cell location.
+-}
+gMapWithLocation : (GridLocation -> a -> b) -> Grid a -> Grid b
+gMapWithLocation =
+    mapWithLocation

 gTranspose : Grid a -> Grid a